Frequenty Asked Questions

 If you placed an order for sod, please contact us for your order status.
 If you placed an order for plugs or SodPods™ these orders ship on only Monday or Tuesday to limit the number of days the live product will be in transit.
 Once your order has shipped you should receive a Shipping Confirmation, and you can check your order status here.
 Orders received before 1 PM EST usually will be shipped the same day.
 Orders placed after 1 PM will be sent the next business day.
 If for some reason your order will be delayed, a customer service representative will reach out to you with more information.

 From time to time emails may wind up in your spam or junk folder.
 Please check and see if they mistakenly wound up in the wrong folder.
-If you still do not see your order confirmation email, please either live chat, submit a contact us form, or call us at 855-806-4763 and we will be happy to look into your order details.
+If you still do not see your order confirmation email, submit a contact us form and we will be happy to look into your order details.

 Our return policy depends on many factors.
 You can visit our Return and Refund Policy page and find more information there.